darriusdacquel/darriusdacquel.github.io/projects/NavigationRoutesAcrossaSeaofIslands.md

 labels:
   - Data Structures
   - Algorithims
-summary: "This assignment is a collaborative endeavor focusing on the distribution and circulation of resources and people among a network of interconnected islands that my group created in Algorithims class."
+summary: "This assignment is a collaborative endeavor focusing on the distribution and circulation of resources and people among a network of interconnected islands."
 ---

 <div style="text-align: center;">